Skip to main content

 Practical example

 Some components expose multiple parts.
-For example, wje-select exposes parts such as native, input, popup, and clear.
+For example, wje-select uses parts such as native, input, popup or clear, among others.

 wje-select::part(input) {